- 7 minutes to read

 80 HTTP default for HTTP

-• If you're going to host Nodinite on non default ports, Please contact our support for guidance at support@nodinite.com
+If you intend to host Nodinite on non-default ports, contact support for guidance at support@nodinite.com.

 2. TCP Ports between Log API and SQL Server